Who are the GOATs of all sports? A list of the greatest to play each sport

 Setting standards in modern tennis is none other than Roger Federer.
 While some might argue that Novak Djokovic and Rafa Nadal have more Grand Slam titles than The Swiss Maestro, he is the King when every other aspect is considered.
 His combined skill, style, versatility and class make him the undisputed GOAT of the racket sport.

-Among the awards he has earned throughout his career include 20 Grand Slam singles titles, 28 ATP Masters titles, and seven Swiss Sportsman of the year between 2003 and 2017.
-He is also one of eight to win a career Grand Slam, winning all four Grand Slams at least once and is one of four to achieve a career Grand Slam on three different surfaces, hard, grass and clay courts.
+Among the awards he has earned throughout his career include 20 Grand Slam singles titles, 28 ATP Masters titles, and seven Swiss Sportsman of the Year between 2003 and 2017.
+Roger Federer is also one of eight to win a career Grand Slam, winning all four Grand Slams at least once and is one of four to achieve a career Grand Slam on three different surfaces, hard, grass and clay courts.

 In 2020, Roger Federer was named the Best Sportsperson in the 70-year history of the Swiss Sports Awards and was later regarded as 'The Perfect sporting icon'.
 He retired in 2022 after he announced injuries and surgeries had taken a toll on his body.